statamic/docs/content/collections/docs/docker.md

 Follow the install instructions for creating a fresh Laravel app from [their documentation](https://laravel.com/docs/8.x#your-first-laravel-project).

-On MacOS, you can just run the following command, changing `example-app` to whatever you want.
+On MacOS, run the following command, changing `example-app` to anything you want.

 ```shell
 curl -s "https://laravel.build/example-app" | bash